Preparing to apply for a job

 Remember, a good referee is someone who is familiar with your skills and abilities and who is able to comment on your claims to the position.

-All enquiries regarding the job and the progress of your application should be director to the nominated contact officer.
-You may also contact the Recruitment Programs Team on 1800 799 140 for assistance at any stage of the process.
+All enquiries regarding the job and the progress of your application should be directed to the nominated contact officer.
+You may also contact the Recruitment Team on 1800 799 140 option 2 for assistance at any stage of the process.